Gorodetskaya-Mariia/MI-Music/README.md

 - CSS Grid Layout was used to display popular songs in the section «Listen to MIMUSIC».
 - Responsive Web Design is achieved through flexboxes, grids and media expressions.
 - About Gulp taskrunner: A local Browsersync server with auto-refresh is used for developing process.
 Gulp is subscribed to changes in *.js / *.sass / *.html files and if any of them changes, it launches pipe tasks that perform optimizations, transpile from .sass to .css, minify and concatenate scripts and style sheets.
 In the prod .css styles, the necessary vendor prefixes are automatically applied.
-- A loading attribute of img was used to avoid loading offscreen images on the page.
+- A loading attribute of «img» was used to avoid loading offscreen images on the page.
 The loading attribute allows a browser to defer loading offscreen images until users scroll near them.
-If loading is not supported, a fallback (vanilla-lazyload) is loaded and initiated it.
-An attribute loading="lazy" is a way to indicate to vanilla-lazyload which images should be lazily-loaded.
+If loading is not supported, a fallback («vanilla-lazyload» - a lazy loading library) is loaded and initiated it.
+An attribute loading="lazy" is a way to indicate to «vanilla-lazyload» which images should be lazily-loaded.
 <!-- - Every image is a responsive image — image that works well on devices with widely differing screen sizes and resolutions.
 This way the browser can choose the image that best fits the current view and/or device.
 I used <picture> element to add more flexibility when specifying image resources.  -->